 Varadero the number one beach resort in Cuba is 36 kilometers (22 miles) from Matanzas, and it is 140 kilometers (87 miles) from Havana to Varadero.
 Varadero is on the Peninsula de Hicacos and it is the closest point in Cuba to the United States.

 How to Go from Havana to Varadero – Transport Options

 In this guide on how to go from Havana to Varadero, we’ll cover the fastest way to travel go from Havana to Varadero, the easiest way to go to Varadero from Havana, and the cheapest way to get to Varadero from Havana, as well as the most iconic way to get to Varadero from Havana.
 Our guide to Varadero is here.

-Most visitors to Varadero come for the beaches, the Peninsula de Hicacos, on which Varadero is located is 18.6 miles (30 kilometers) long and most of this length are beaches.
-There are 13 miles (22 kilometers) of beach here.
+Most visitors to Varadero come for the beaches, the Peninsula de Hicacos, on which Varadero is located is 18.6 miles (30 kilometers) along and most of this length are beaches.
+There are 13 miles (22 kilometers) of beaches here.

 - You can also take a day trip to Varadero from Havana – check details here.